 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

 Also on our City of Plymouth website, we have a link with information about avoiding bird window strikes.
-Also, on the same website, new residents can download the New Resident Brochure (which features information about Bird City).
-The Plymouth Chamber of Commerce has this brochure printed out and sends it to residents seeking City information, and it is also handed out to new residents who come to the Chamber Office.
+The City of Plymouth produces a New Resident Brochure that has information on Bird City and Bird Strikes.
+The Plymouth Chamber of Commerce has this brochure printed out and sends it to residents seeking City information, and it is also handed out to new residents who come to the Chamber Office. https://plymouthgov.com/community/page/bird-city

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.